Marco-Peo98/lazy-chain/README.md

 ---

+## 🗂️ Repository Structure

+- lib/: Core logic for interacting with the Algorand Go SDK.
+- models/: Definitions of data structures (accounts, transactions, applications).
+- misc/: Utility functions, parsing, and CLI configuration.
+- preview/: Demonstrative screenshots of the TUI interface.
+- main.go: Entry point that sets up BubbleTea and launches the application.
+- lazychain.exe / lazychain: Precompiled executable ready to use.

+---

 ## 🛠️ Built With

 - **Go** – Programming language
 - **BubbleTea** – TUI framework by Charm
 - **Algorand Go SDK** – Official SDK for blockchain interaction

+---

+## 📄 License

+This project is licensed under the MIT License.

 ---